tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/Causal Inference/README.md

 Manhattan distance is used to measure the distance between treated instance and

 ### Inverse Probability of Treatment Weighting (IPTW)

+### Double Machine Learning
+Chernozhukov et al. address this question by proposing a method called Double Machine Learning (DML).
+This technique applies to the case in which we want to explain:
+	- an outcome variable (e.g. educational attainment)
+	- a number of control variables (e.g. age of the child, income of the parents etc.)
+	- a treatment/policy variable (e.g. whether the family benefited from a certain policy), which itself also depends on the control variables.

+What we are really interested in is the effect of the policy on the outcome, and we wish to find an estimate of the effect that is as close to the truth (unbiased) as possible.

+	- We fit a preliminary ML algorithm to predict the outcome variable using the control variables;
+	- We fit a second ML algorithm to partial out the effect of the control variables on the policy variable.

 ## Useful Link <a name="link"></a>
 * https://en.wikipedia.org/wiki/Rubin_causal_model